mcsee/Software-Design-Articles/Articles/Theory/Nude Models - Part II Getters/readme.md

 [The One and Only Software Design Principle](https://github.com/mcsee/Software-Design-Articles/tree/main/Articles/Theory/The%20One%20and%20Only%20Software%20Design%20Principle/readme.md)

-In doing so, we will discover that the **responsibilities** we give to objects after they have been returned with a _getter_ do not **map** with the real-world violating [bijection](https://github.com/mcsee/Software-Design-Articles/tree/main/Articles/Theory/The%20One%20and%20Only%20Software%20Design%20Principle/readme.md).
+In doing so, we will discover that the **responsibilities** we give to objects after they have been returned with a _getter_ don't **map** with the real-world violating [bijection](https://github.com/mcsee/Software-Design-Articles/tree/main/Articles/Theory/The%20One%20and%20Only%20Software%20Design%20Principle/readme.md).

 On this [page](https://www.yegor256.com/2014/09/16/getters-and-setters-are-evil.html#a-ball-and-a-dog) there is an excellent example of disrespected anthropomorphism when using _getters_.